Management of attention deficit hyperactivity disorder: Bupropion

+Modafinil

 A wakefulness-promoting agent that operates primarily as a selective, relatively weak, and atypical dopamine reuptake inhibitor.
 Double-blind randomized controlled trials have demonstrated the efficacy and tolerability of modafinil in pediatric ADHD.
 There are risks of serious side effects such as skin reactions, however these are rare and modafinil is not recommended for use in children.
 In the United States, it was originally pending marketing on-label as Sparlon, but approval was denied by the FDA due to major concerns over the occurrence of Stevens–Johnson syndrome in clinical trials.
+Studies have shown that modafinil was effective in treating ADHD symptoms; however, the results were not statistically significant.